 With rising food and energy costs, many sections of society may struggle to afford the essentials that help maintain their health, such as cooking healthy food and heating their homes adequately during the winter.
 Along with an impact to physical health, these pressures may also lead to increased levels of stress and worry which can also have negative effects on mental health.

-The potential impact to health and wellbeing is expected therefore to place additional pressure on hospitals, general practices and social care services.
+The potential impact to health and wellbeing is therefore expected to place additional pressure on hospitals, general practices and social care services.

 How could the cost-of-living crisis heighten health inequalities?